Indigenous groups, activists resist Congo’s oil block plan

 In late July, the Congolese government put 30 oil and gas blocks in the country up for auction with 13 blocks crisscrossing through protected areas and national parks, causing uproar among environmentalists.
 The Congo Basin forest absorbs an extraordinary 1.5 billion tons of carbon dioxide — about 4% of global emissions — some of which would be released into the atmosphere if the areas are cleared for oil and gas drilling.

-But concerns about the blocks extend well beyond the increase in greenhouse gas emissions, the report said.
+But concerns about the blocks extend well beyond the increase of greenhouse gas emissions, the report said.

 “Small communities of Indigenous peoples will inevitably be impacted,” added Tal Harris, a spokesperson for Greenpeace, which was part of the report.
 Harris said the Twa and Mbuti people would be especially at risk of waterborne diseases and pollution if the forests are transformed for drilling.